 Each spring, we would wait with anticipation to see the ENORMOUS raft/tube/party barge Nana would pick up from Costco only to be popped by the middle of summer.
 They were alway thinking of ways to make this place more kid-friendly.
 As kids, we would play for hours on the tramp; our kids do the same.
 Each Wednesday, we meet at the Holland farmer's market to get some goodies then head to the beach for "sister day."
 Sundays we bring husbands.
-Papa spends the afternoon pulling the grands on the Seadoo while Nana plays in the water no matter the temperature and siblings catch up.
+Papa spends the afternoon pulling the grands on the Seadoo while Nana plays in the water no matter the temperature as my siblings and I catch up.
 This tradition is woven into the fabric of our lives.

 It has created a community of cousins that are truly great friends who still can't wait to get together, even when it's not at this place.